Tariq1067/Java-2-Player-Headball-Football/README.md

-# Java 2 Player Headball Football ⚽🎮
+# Java 2 Player Headball Football

 A simple 2D Java game built using the CityEngine physics engine.

 ## Gameplay
-A two-player game where both players move around the world and collect stars ⭐.
+A two-player game where both players move around the world and collect stars.
 The player with the most stars wins (no win screen yet).

 ## Controls

 **Player 1**
-- A / D → Move left/right
+- A / D - Move left/right
 - W → Jump

 **Player 2**
-- ← / → → Move left/right
+- ← / → - Move left/right
 - ↑ → Jump

 ## How to Run